benhadid/benhadid.github.io/discussions.md

 ---
-layout: assignments
+layout: discussions
-title: Devoirs
+title: Travaux Dirigés
-permalink: /assignments/
+permalink: /discussions/
 ---

 <!--You can download the assignments here.
 Also check out each assignment page for any additional info. -->